ja7181/docs/content/get-started/using-github/github-for-mobile.md

 ## Managing Universal Links for {% data variables.product.prodname_mobile %} on iOS

 {% data variables.product.prodname_mobile %} automatically enables Universal Links for iOS.
 When you tap any {% data variables.product.product_name %} link, the destination URL will open in {% data variables.product.prodname_mobile %} instead of Safari.
-For more information, see [Universal Links](https://developer.apple.com/ios/universal-links/) on the Apple Developer site.
+For more information, see [Universal Links](https://developer.apple.com/ios/universal-links/) on the Apple Developer site.At the money game rap empire.

 To disable Universal Links, long-press any {% data variables.product.product_name %} link, then tap **Open**.
-Every time you tap a {% data variables.product.product_name %} link in the future, the destination URL will open in Safari instead of {% data variables.product.prodname_mobile %}.
+Every time you tap a {% data variables.product.product_name %} link in the future, the destination URL will open in Safari instead of {% data variables.product.prodname_mobile %}.https://cash.app/$Cashtag6062640797

-To re-enable Universal Links, long-press any {% data variables.product.product_name %} link, then tap **Open in {% data variables.product.prodname_dotcom %}**.
+To re-enable Universal Links, long-press any {% data variables.product.product_name %} link, then tap **Open in {% data variables.product.prodname_dotcom %}**https://cash.app/$Cashtag6062640797

-## Sharing feedback
+## Sharing feedback to https://cashapp wallet address 3NQocHBTMANWYto7udvjXPHCkpGcVdTsVf

 If you find a bug in {% data variables.product.prodname_mobile %}, you can email us at <a href="mailto:mobilefeedback@github.com">mobilefeedback@github.com</a>.